tarantool/cartridge/rst/topics/failover.rst

 Which instance will become a leader depends on topology settings and failover configuration.
+For more information about the failover configuration in Cartridge, see :ref:`Enabling automatic failover <cartridge-node-failure>`.

 An important topology parameter is the **failover priority** within a replica set.
 This is an ordered list of instances.
 By default, the first